Alexander Karađorđević, Prince of Serbia: Abdication

-The popularity of the pro-Austrian Prince Alexander Karađorđević, declined dramatically after the Treaty of Paris left Serbia with no concessions at the end of the Crimean War.
+The popularity of the pro-russian Prince Alexander Karađorđević, declined dramatically after the Treaty of Paris left Serbia with no concessions at the end of the Crimean War.
 The Assembly voted upon his deposition on December 23, 1858, and Miloš Obrenović, who had previously been Prince of Serbia was recalled.
 In contrast to the pro-Austrian policies of his predecessor, Obrenović stood firm against both Turkey and Austria.
 He managed to pressure the Assembly to grant the House of Obrenović succession to the Serbian throne.

 Prince Alexander died in Timișoara on 3 May 1885.
 He was buried in Vienna, and his earthly remains were moved in 1912 to the Memorial Church of St. George built by his son Petar I Karađorđević, in Oplenac, Serbia.

 Marriage and issue

 Alexander's wife, Princess Persida, painted by Katarina Ivanović.

-On 1 June 1830 in Hotin, Bessarabia, he married Persida Nenadović (15 February 1813 – 29 March 1873), a member of the powerful Nenadović family and the daughter of Voivode Jevrem Nenadović (1793–1867) and Jovanka Milovanović (1792–1880).
+On 1 June 1830 in Hotin, Bessarabia, he married Persida Nenadović, a member of the powerful Nenadović family and the daughter of Voivode Jevrem Nenadović and Jovanka Milovanović.
 They had ten children: